Shuswap Blueway Paddle Trails

 5. Navigation lights if operating in dark or fog

-Rivers – all rivers in the Shuswap are prone to heavy spring run-off which can persist into July.
+Safety on Rivers – River conditions change with snow meltwater, flooding, rainfall, temperature, and other weather changes.
+All rivers in the Shuswap are prone to heavy spring run-off which can persist into July.
 Rivers become high, swift and lethal.
 Cold water can render you helpless in minutes.
-Dangerous obstructions including submerged trees, branches, logjams, sweepers, boulders, gravel bars, rapids, falls, and submerged fences should be expected.
-Paddling rivers requires skills and equipment additional to those listed for lakes.
-Acquire these BEFORE venturing onto moving water.
+Know your skill level, be able to assess water conditions and changing difficulty levels.
+Dangerous obstructions (submerged trees, branches, logjams, sweepers, boulders, gravel bars, rapids, falls, and submerged fences) should be expected.
+Paddling rivers requires skills and equipment additional to those listed for lakes – acquire these BEFORE venturing onto moving water.

-3. Dispose of waste properly (pack out all garbage you create or find)
+3. Pack out all garbage you create or find.

-5. Minimize campfire impacts and adhere to fire bans
+5. Minimize campfire impacts and follow all fire restrictions and bans.

-7. Be considerate of others (give people fishing a wide berth)
+7. Be considerate of others.
+Give a wide berth to people fishing.

-And practice leave no trace ethics out of respect for the natural environment and others.
-Visit: www.leavenotrace.ca
+8. Practice “leave no trace” ethics out of respect for the natural environment and others: leavenotrace.ca

 Paddle Links: